San Diego Disability Insurance Attorney

 Proving Insurance Bad Faith in Disability Claim Denials

 When an insurance company acts in bad faith, a policyholder may be able to pursue legal recourse against the company to demand fair payment on a claim, as well as accrued interest and possibly punitive damages.
-Doing so requires the guidance of an attorney.
+Doing so requires the guidance of a denied disability or San Diego workers’ compensation insurance attorney.
 At Dawson & Rosenthal, P.C. our sole practice is bad faith insurance law.
 We readily identify instances of bad faith dealing and hold the responsible parties accountable for their actions.
 Contact us to discuss your legal options in a free initial consultation today.